-- a belief that every child can achieve highly in the subject
+- a belief that every child can achieve highly in maths

 - ongoing staff development, which is valued by all staff and senior leaders.

-Local Mastery Readiness Leads, working as part of Maths Hubs leadership teams, are experienced in school improvement work, as well as teaching for mastery.
-They work with the headteacher and maths lead to construct a bespoke programme for each school’s needs.
-This will usually include:
+These expert practitioners work as part of Maths Hubs leadership teams.
+They are experienced in school improvement work, as well as teaching for mastery.
+Working with the headteacher and maths lead, they construct a bespoke programme for each school’s needs.